 (alias Canine Freestyle, Heelwork to Music)

-As people, many dogs possibly like music and get excited when they hear a rhythmic or passionate music.
+Like people, many dogs like music and get excited when they hear a rhythmic or passionate song.

-Or their owners’ joy delights them and their join in?
+Or do their owners’ joy delights them and their join in?

 This question remains open to your interpretation.

 The major influence on developing the different styles in dog dance was when alongside Sandra Davis’, Caroline Scott’s, Donelda Guy’s and Ray Underwood’s dance style routines.
 This big influence led Attila Szkukalek to present his most famous Chaplin and Gladiator routines.
 As other competitors, e.g. Thierry Thomas in France followed the trend then “Dog Dance” was split into 2 divisions: Heelwork to Music and Canine Freestyle (K9 Freestyle).